ScottMcGready/the-conference-bible/organisation_and_planning.md

 On a similar note, understanding accessibility for your conference, pre-conference, and after party can ensure that nobody has to be turned away due to the venue not being fully accessible.

-## Multi-tracks

-Many conferences now follow a "multi-track" format.
-This can allow you to accept more talks than you originally had planned for.
-Be aware however that complexity of running a multi-track conference increases greatly with each additional track, [workshop](#workshops), or [village](#villages).
-Not every conference needs multiple tracks and, while it might be disappointing to reject speakers, sometimes the simplicity of having a single track is appealing.

-### Kids track

-TBC

 ## Publicity

 Scheduling regular posts on social media platforms to publicise the calls for [volunteers](#volunteers), [sponsors](#sponsors), [speakers](#call-for-papers-cfp) is a good idea to maximise publicity for your conference.